NetworkBlockDevice/nbd/doc/proto.md

 The generic format of setting an option is as follows:

-C: 0x49484156454F5054 (note same new-style handshake's magic number)
+C: 64 bits, `0x49484156454F5054` (note same newstyle handshake's magic number)
-C: 32 bits denoting the chosen option (`NBD_OPT_EXPORT_NAME` is the only possible value in this version of the protocol)
+C: 32 bits, option
-C: unsigned 32 bit length of option data
+C: 32 bits, length of option data (unsigned)
-C: (any data needed for the chosen option)
+C: any data needed for the chosen option, of length as specified above.

 The presence of the option length in every option allows the server to skip any options presented by the client that it does not